ahtchow/Behavioural-Cloning-Autonomous-Vehicle/README.md

 | drive.py  | communicate with simulator and use saved model to predict steering angle  |
 | drivePOV.mp4  | saved video of simulation run  |

-Here is a sample of the drive taken from this project.
-[Youtube Link](https://youtu.be/99drYPl_Fdw)

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```